OXID-eSales/developer_documentation/development/testing/acceptance.rst

 shop database, but also some data fixtures.
 For the database population and for the cleaning up we use by the codeception framework provided standard tools and best practice.

-To run all storefront tests:
+To run all tests:

 .. code::

-  vendor/bin/codecept run acceptance -c tests/codeception.yml
+  vendor/bin/codecept run Acceptance -c tests/codeception.yml

 To run all admin area tests:

 .. code::

-  vendor/bin/codecept run acceptanceAdmin -c tests/codeception.yml
+  vendor/bin/codecept run Acceptance -c tests/codeception.yml -g admin

 To run with activated module:

 .. code::

-  MODULE_IDS= vendor/bin/codecept run acceptance -c tests/codeception.yml
+  MODULE_IDS= vendor/bin/codecept run Acceptance -c tests/codeception.yml

 Populating test data
 --------------------